 - Loss of the enjoyment of life.

-These are just some of the considerations you need to take into account when filing a motorcycle accident lawsuit.
+You must consider these considerations when filing a motorcycle accident lawsuit.
 The process can be difficult and an added stress upon victims who already have more than enough to worry about between medical treatment and getting their life back in order.
-While hiring a lawyer might seem like just another expense, hiring an experienced motorcycle accident lawyer could actually end up getting you greater compensation.
+While hiring a lawyer might seem like just another expense, hiring an experienced motorcycle accident lawyer could get you more significant compensation.